This World Teachers' Day, here's what teachers want you to know - KESQ

 “We’re trying to respond to the (achievement) gaps that are already there and feeling the pressure that we’ve got to cram missed content in.
 Kids are overwhelmed, staff is overwhelmed, and I think we just need to recognize it’s okay not to be okay.”

-Teachers described spending countless hours working overtime to create new lessons from scratch, and redesign assignments to work in an online environment.
+Teachers described spending countless hours working overtime to create new lessons from scratch and redesigning assignments to work in an online environment.

 Over the summer, some teachers also spent their vacation time pushing for more coronavirus safety measures in schools and working with institutions to create the safest possible reopening plans.
 Others fought for the right to work remotely rather than risk exposure to Covid-19.